jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 Labels are a good way to communicate information such as the names of individual places, but they can't be used for everything.
-For example, let's say that someone wants to know which area the farms are in.
+For example, let's say that someone wants to know what types of land cover are in the Bandung districts area.
 Using labels, you'd get this:

 .. image:: ../_static/classification/001.png
    :align: center